jojohanhannesnes/jojohanhannesnes.github.io/src/README.md

 I've organized this exploration into several distinct sections:

-- [The Journey](journey/index.html) - Here, you'll find my day-to-day coding adventures and the cool stuff I stumble upon.
+- [Journey](journey/index.html) - Here, you'll find my day-to-day coding adventures and the cool stuff I stumble upon.

-- [The Stuff](topics/index.html) - Think of it as my Rubber Duck for diving into specific Rust concepts.
+- [Concepts](topics/index.html) - Think of it as my Rubber Duck for diving into specific Rust concepts.

-- [The Projects](project.md) - Of course, this is where I showcase my projects.
+- [Projects](project.md) - Of course, this is where I showcase my projects.